septi0/usbackup/README.md

   --log-level LOG_LEVEL
                         Log level.
 Can be one of: DEBUG, INFO, WARNING, ERROR, CRITICAL --service             Run as service.
-Wake up every minute to check if there are any backups to be performed --configtest          Test config file
+Wake up every minute to check if there are any backups to be performed

+Commands:
+  {configtest}
+    configtest          Test configuration file
 ```

 ## Configuration file
 For a sample configuration file see `config.conf.sample` file.
-Aditionally, you can copy the file to `/etc/usbackup/config.conf` or `~/.usbackup/config.conf` and adjust the values to your needs.
+Aditionally, you can copy the file to `/etc/usbackup/config.conf`, `/etc/opt/usbackup/config.conf` or `~/.config/usbackup/config.conf` (or where you want as long as you provide the `--config` parameter) and adjust the values to your needs.

 - `report_email` - email address to be used when sending the email report.
 Leave empty to disable email reporting
 - `report_email.from` - email from address to be used in the email report